Skip to main content

 Best options by need

-• You need the biggest current-year cut: Confirm the primary residential exemption, then ask about circuit breaker relief and any county hardship abatement.
+• You need the biggest current-year cut: Confirm the residential exemption, then ask about circuit breaker relief and any county hardship abatement.

 • You are 75+ and own a valuable home but do not have cash: Compare a senior deferral with your long-term plan for the home before you sign anything.